 The Trust is pleased to announce a partnership with Johnson and Johnson that will enable the development of a new Orthopaedics Centre of Excellence at Guy’s Hospital.

-Joint replacement surgery now available for patients under 70 with painful base of thumb osteoarthritis
+Joint replacement surgery for patients with base of thumb osteoarthritis

 Mr Gidwani, Consultant Orthopaedic Hand Surgeon at Guy’s Hospital, now offers younger patients with base of thumb arthritis a new treatment option: a Maia thumb joint replacement.